humzashah/c_refresher/README.md

 Carefully read each code file (ordered by name) in the 'samples' directory.

+The outputs of commands are included as comments in the sample files.

 ### Why does this project exist?

 Mainly, this project helped me quickly refresh my C concepts.